flrnc/ML-and-NLP-Projects/README.md

 # ML-and-NLP-Projects
-This is a compilation of machine learning (ML) natural language processing (NLP) projects I did in college.
+This repository is a compilation of machine learning (ML) and natural language processing (NLP) projects and activities I completed during college.